 The Central Florida area is home to eight major theme parks, multiple smaller parks, and that tax dodge over near Millenia.
 Having a fair would just be a ridiculous level of overkill, wouldn’t it?
 I mean, why on earth would anyone want to go to the fair when you’ve got Disney and Universal and Sea World and Busch and Legoland and Gatorland and Fun Spot and Magical Midway and the other Fun Spot and whatever the hell Dinosaur World is?

-Central Florida is home to many different fairs and festivals, and they come one after another during February and March.
+And yet central Florida is home to many different fairs and festivals, and they come one after another during February and March.
 It would be an act of extreme overkill to try to go to all of them.

 You know me.
 I like overkill.